miklosme/papers/src/app/home.md

+# Daily Digest (September 2, 2024)

+Hold onto your headphones, AI enthusiasts!
+We've got a double dose of cutting-edge research that's about to shake up the world of multi-agent systems and localization technology.

+First up, get ready to level up your game design skills!
+A groundbreaking study is [revolutionizing how we analyze team composition balance](https://papers.miklos.dev/2408.17180) in PvP games.
+Gone are the days of relying solely on win rates.
+These researchers have cooked up two advanced measures that dive deep into the intricate dance of hero combinations and deck strategies.
+Using some fancy footwork with the Bradley-Terry model and vector quantization, they've managed to crack the code on predicting win probabilities and identifying those pesky dominant compositions.
+But here's the kicker – this isn't just for game designers.
+LLM developers, take note!
+This framework could be your secret weapon for creating more engaging agent-based games, training robust multi-agent systems, and even evaluating LLM performance in competitive scenarios.

+But wait, there's more!
+For all you localization lovers out there, we've got a [mind-blowing new method for pinpointing multiple sound sources in 3D space](https://papers.miklos.dev/2408.17096) using time-difference-of-arrival measurements.
+Picture this: a Bayesian estimation algorithm that can handle an unknown number of static sources, overcome non-linear measurement models, and tackle data association uncertainty.
+It's like giving your sensors superpowers!
+The researchers are pitting different particle flow strategies against each other in a high-stakes showdown.
+While this might not directly involve LLMs, the implications for multi-agent systems are huge.
+We're talking decentralized data fusion, next-level uncertainty handling, and scalability that'll make your head spin.
+So whether you're into robotics, surveillance, or just love a good localization challenge, this paper is a must-read!

 # Daily Digest (August 31, 2024)

 Hold onto your lab coats, AI enthusiasts!
 We've got a fresh batch of mind-bending research that's pushing the boundaries of artificial intelligence.
 Let's dive right in!